vatnz-dev/sops/docs/enroute/KAI.md

 ### CH TMA

 KAI shall ensure that an efficient arrival flow is managed into CH TMA from the North.

+KAI shall ensure that aircraft overflying the CH TMA are no lower than `FL190` without coordination.

 ### WN TMA